HealthCatalyst/healthcareai-py/localhost_config.md

      - Under the IP Addresses tab, scroll all the way to the bottom.
      - Under IPALL, TCP Dynamic Ports should be blank
      - Under IPALL, TCP Port should be set to 1433

+3) Working in Configuration Manager,
+   - Expand SQL Server Services
+   - Right-click on your SQL Server instance
+   - Restart SQL Server

-3) Open SSMS and verify that you can connect to the server localhost.
+4) Open SSMS and verify that you can connect to the server `localhost`.

-4) In RStudio, you should now be able to connect to localhost; if not, email [Levi Thatcher](mailto:levi.thatcher@healthcatalyst.com)
+5) In RStudio, you should now be able to connect to localhost; if not, email [Levi Thatcher](mailto:levi.thatcher@healthcatalyst.com)